Mitek-Systems/MiSnap-Android/README.md

 ### How should I provision the license to the MiSnap SDK?
 Avoid hard-coding the license in your application.
 Instead, fetch it from your application server before invoking the MiSnap SDK.
 This will allow you to easily switch the license in the future without requiring you to roll out a new version of your app.

+### I want to customize the MiSnap SDK UI/UX.
+Where do I find the resources?
+The MiSnap SDK provides several options to customize the UI/UX, whether it is drawables, colors, styles, strings or behaviors.
+Please follow [this customization guide](documentation/customization_guide.md) for more information on how to locate the appropriate resource or option that fits your needs.

 ### Can I know in advance the device's camera capabilities before starting a session?
 Yes, when invoking the MiSnap SDK, it is a best practice to first query the camera support and set the `MiSnapSettings` capture mode according to the device's camera capabilities.
 This helps the asset selection of the `HelpFragment` be faster providing a smoother user experience.
 Look into `examples/camera/CameraSupport.Kt` for a code example on how to query the camera support.